Which certification is best for you?

 Two of the best-known names in the IT industry are Microsoft and Cisco.
 Read on to learn more about the most popular certifications that are offered by these two tech giants.

 Cisco certifications are quite straightforward.
-The CCNA Routing and Switching certification is a good ”catch-all” for demonstrating skills with Cisco products and procedures.
+The CCNA Routing and Switching certification is a good ”catch-all” for demonstrating skills with Cisco products and procedures to potential employers.

-This can be done either by retaking one of the qualifying exams (with the exception of 100-105 ICND1) or by going for certain higher level Cisco certifications.
-Find out more about Cisco certifications on their website.
+You can update your certification either by retaking one of the qualifying exams (with the exception of 100-105 ICND1) or by going for certain higher level Cisco certifications.
+In February 2020, Cisco will update their existing path to certification with a new model.
+Find out more about existing and upcoming ways to get Cisco certified on their website.

 If you are interested in working with Cisco hardware and systems, you go with the CCNA certification.
 However, what certification should you go for if you work with Microsoft programs and systems?